-Clay joined the ATJI staff as the Moderate Means Program Attorney in November of 2010.
+Bio: Clay joined the ATJI staff in November 2010 and serves as the Moderate Means Program Attorney and as Adjunct Faculty teaching the Moderate Means Practicum.
 Prior to joining ATJI, Clay was an attorney with the Northwest Justice Project for thirteen years.
 During that time he was an advocate on the CLEAR legal hotline, represented low-income individuals in family law matters and eviction cases, managed the Northwest Justice Project's Contract Attorney Program, and was a CLEAR supervisor.
 Clay also has experience as a health care administrator, policy analyst, and mental health counselor.

 Clay has an extensive history of community volunteer experience; he currently volunteers at legal clinics for Kitsap Legal Services, a non-profit volunteer lawyer program, and has served on their board for the last nine years, most recently as Board President.
 Clay received B.A. and B.S. degrees from Washington State University, and an M.P.A. and J.D. from the University of Washington.

 Clay is the point person for the Moderate Means Program.